Kehrlann/spring-security-architecture-workshop/6-post-processing/README.md

 Note that here, we could have used subclassing, but then we would have had to known how to wire the dependencies in.

-Here, this code is not used anywhere, so we nothing different should happen.
+Here, we're not doing anything with the dependencies, so we are happy with whatever defaults Spring Security wired in for us, and thus benefit from wrapping the existing instance.

 ## Step 3: Wire in the delegate in your `AuthenticationProvider`